 What type of UV lamp should I use to check that a banknote is genuine?

-A good quality ultra violet (UV) lamp that emits light at around 365 nanometres is best for checking the fluorescent feature on the £5, £10, £20 and Boulton and Watt £50 notes (the Houblon £50 note does not have the fluorescent feature).
+A good quality ultra violet (UV) lamp that emits light at around 365 nanometres is best for checking the fluorescent feature on the £5, £10, £20 and £50 notes.
 The use of LED (Light Emitting Diode) devices (such as key fob type detectors) is not recommended as the majority of these emit light at greater than 365 nanometres.
 Remember, do not just check one security feature but check a few such as the feel of the paper and the raised print, the watermark and the metallic thread.

 Can I use a "detector pen" to check that banknotes are genuine?